 Pupils are always listened to by adults and are taught to listen carefully to each other, respecting the right of every individual to have their opinions and voices heard.
 We encourage pupils to take ownership of not only their school but also of their own learning and progress.
 This encourages a heightened sense of both personal and social responsibility which is demonstrated on a daily basis by our pupils.

-Children have many opportunities for their voices to be heard.
-We have a school council which meets weekly to discuss issues raised in class council meetings.
-The council has its own budget and is able to genuinely effect change within the school.
-Two of the three council members for each year group are voted in by their class.
-Recently, our School Council have introduced a KS2 healthy tuck shop of fruit.
+We have a school council which meets regularly to discuss issues raised in class council meetings.
+Council members for each year group are voted in by their peers.

-At the start of each academic year, all of the children have a vote to decide on the Head Boy and Head Girl of the school.
-These are then representatives for the school such as meeting guests.
+At the start of each academic year, pupils vote to decide on the Head Boy and Head Girl of the school.
+These are then representatives for the school for activities such as meeting guests.

 The Rule of Law